-We have audited the consolidated financial statements of Ferrellgas Partners, L.P. and subsidiaries (the "Partnership") as of July 31, 2002 and 2001, and for each of the three years in the period ended July 31, 2002 and have issued our report thereon, which included an explanatory paragraph for a change in accounting principles, dated September 12, 2002.
+We have audited the consolidated financial statements of Ferrellgas Partners, L.P. and subsidiaries (the "Partnership") as of July 31, 2002 and 2001, and for each of the three years in the period ended July 31, 2002 and have issued our report thereon, which included two explanatory paragraphs relating to a change in accounting principle and to the restatement described in Note R, dated September 12, 2002 (May 29, 2003 as to Notes E and R).
 Our audit also included the financial statement schedules listed in Item 15.
 These financial statement schedules are the responsibility of the Partnership's management.
 Our responsibility is to express an opinion based on our audits.
 In our opinion, such financial statement schedules, when considered in relation to the basic consolidated financial statements taken as a whole, present fairly in all material respects the information set forth therein.